-Parents (or legal guardians) of student-athletes may be provided reasonable refreshments (limited to soft drinks and/or snacks) on an occasional basis by the institution only.
+Family members of student-athletes may be provided reasonable food and drinks on an occasional basis by the institution only.
 Friends and other relatives of student-athletes may not receive such a benefit.

 Prior to providing an occasional meal or refreshment, the Occasional Meal Request Form must be filled out and filed with the Compliance Office.
 The person requesting the meal, the coach of the student- athletes receiving the meal (if different), and the Athletics Business Office will be notified if the meal is approved.

 Home Athletics Event

 The administrative process for complimentary admissions is conducted through the online ticketing system.
 The online system can be accessed by clicking the guest management link under the tickets tab located at www.pacifictigers.com.
 Both student-athletes and coaches must use the online system to sign up permissible guests to for complimentary admissions to a regular season home athletics event.